itinance/react-native-fs/README.md

 Native filesystem access for react-native

-## THIS PROJECT IS NOT ACTIVELY MAINTAINED.
-Consider using [react-native-fetch-blob](https://github.com/wkh237/react-native-fetch-blob) as a replacement.

 ## Breaking change in v2.x

 - Removed attributes from `writeFile` and `appendFile` for iOS / Android consistency